greenlabjhmi/2021_SmrB/README.md

 # 2021_SDASD

-The codes to process and analyze FASTQ files for Tn-seq screening, 5'RACE-seq, and 3'RACE-seq in "Ribosome collisions induce mRNA cleavage and ribosome rescue in bacteria".
+The codes, data, and sequences to process and analyze FASTQ files for Tn-seq screening, 5'RACE-seq, and 3'RACE-seq in "Ribosome collisions induce mRNA cleavage and ribosome rescue in bacteria".
 First run codes for processing, then run codes for plotting.
+Sequences and data are in folders.

+### Sequences and data
 Folder "StallReporters" contsins FASTA files of SecM and EPstop reporters.

 Folder "TnSeq_WIG" contsin WIG files for Tn-seq.